eloi700/Udacity-Capstone-FEND-Travel-App/README.md

 ## Dependencies / DevDependencies
 These are the modules / packages installed through npm.

-- webpack
-- webpack-plugin
-- webpack-dev-server
+- webpack - a module bundler to bundle JavaScript files for usage in a browser
+- webpack plugin - a JS object that has apply method being called by the webpack compiler.
+- webpack devserver - a webpack supported CLI-based tool for starting a static server for the assets.
-- html webpack
+- html webpack - used to simplify creation of HTML files to serve the webpack bundles.
-- body parser
+- express body parser - used to expose express middlewares for parsing text, JSON and raw data.
-- node-fetch
-- express
+- node fetch - enables to use the fetch() function.
+- express - extensible framework that provides a set of common utilities for building servers
-- jest
+- jest - used to test the framework built on JavaScript.
-- dotenv
+- dotenv - used to load environment variables from a .env file into the process. .env used to keep the keys of the APIs.
-- Babel
+- Babel - a javascript compiler.
-- cors
-- css-loader
+- css-loader - used to collect CSS from all the CSS files referenced.
-- sass
+- sass - used for the stylesheets.
-- sass-loader
-- jsdom
+- sass-loader - a loader that uses Sass's custom importer feature to pass all queries to the Webpack resolving engine.
+- jsdom - used to parse and interacts with assembled HTML just like a browser.

 ## APIs (Application Programming Interface)
 The following software intermediary were used:

 **1. Geonames API** - a geographical database used to locate the specified city and via latitude and longtide, pull it's respective country.

 **2. WeatherBit API** - a weather information or database used to pull the city place weather temperature, icon(code) and it's description.